jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 0.00 on the 0–3 scale**, which implies that preCICE does not meet this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “There is only the config file”
+- There is only the config file which is the source of truth for preCICE coupling participants.
+It only caters to coupling configuration and not the solver's own configuration.

 From a technical perspective, considering preCICE's architecture and features:
 - preCICE uses an XML-based configuration file to define participants, meshes, data to be exchanged, mappings, and coupling schemes.
 This aligns well with requirements on explicit coupling configuration, but execution mode (e.g., serial vs. parallel launch of components) is managed outside preCICE by the user or orchestration scripts.
+Through proper library integration, preCICE is aware of the participant ranks.
 - Fault recovery is limited: if a participant aborts or misbehaves, preCICE typically stops the coupling.
 There are no built-in fallback strategies (e.g., automatic restarts or degraded modes), so higher-level orchestration would be required to fully satisfy sophisticated recovery scenarios.

 ### Overall Assessment